-94. Further, including when Claim 4 is viewed as a whole, there are sufficient unconventional, non-routine, novel, meaningful and inventive claim limitations to Claim 4 that sufficient to ensure that the claim in practice amounts to significantly more than a patent any abstract idea or patent ineligible concept.
+98. Further, including when Claim 4 is viewed as a whole, there are sufficient unconventional, non-routine, novel, meaningful and inventive claim limitations to Claim 4 that sufficient to ensure that the claim in practice amounts to significantly more than a patent any abstract idea or patent ineligible concept.
 Those unconventional, novel, meaningful and inventive claim limitations comprise the following: a system for providing informational services to a plurality of portable navigational apparatus configured to communicate via a wireless communications network, comprising: a search query comprising a proprietary location address ("PLA") seeking to locate one or more locations of interest within a geographical area and locational information identifying the current location of the first portable navigational apparatus at the time of sending the search query; and a processor to complete a search of a central repository to identify an entity within a district of the geographical area uniquely associated with the PLA and to identify one or more locations of interest satisfying the search query received via the interface that are associated with the entity and limited in geographic scope by the locational information; wherein the interface is configured for sending a search result via the communications network, the search result comprising one or more locations associated with the entity identified by the PLA that have a relationship with the locational information."

-95. Further, Claim 4 can only be implemented by a special purpose computer, which is integral the claimed invention, facilitating the process in a way that a person making calculations or computations could not.
+- 99. Further, Claim 4 can only be implemented by a special purpose computer, which is integral the claimed invention, facilitating the process in a way that a person making calculations or computations could not.
 A special purpose computer is integral to Claim 4, including because special programming is necessary to perform the claimed steps.
-Further, Claim 4 is necessarily rooted in computer technology because computer technology is the only way to perform the claimed steps.

-96. The invention of Claim 4 uses computer technology to overcome the shortcomings of prior art systems and methods, including state of the art GPS, fleet tracking and Yellow Pages systems methods, which lacked, among other things, the ability to perform the foregoing steps.
-As such, Claim 4 overcomes a technical problem and effects an improvement in any other technology or technical field

-97. Claim 4 is not directed to a longstanding commercial practice nor does it merely apply generic or general purposes computers to prior art systems or methods.
-Including as noted above, prior art systems and methods were incapable of the functionality of the method of Claim 4.
+Further, Claim 4 is necessarily rooted in computer technology because computer technology is the only way to perform the claimed steps. - 100.
+The invention of Claim 4 uses computer technology to overcome the shortcomings of prior art systems and methods, including state of the art GPS, fleet tracking and Yellow Pages systems methods, which lacked, among other things, the ability to perform the foregoing steps.
+As such, Claim 4 overcomes a technical problem and effects an improvement in any other technology or technical field - 101.
+Claim 4 is not directed to a longstanding commercial practice nor does it merely apply generic or general purposes computers to prior art systems or methods.
+Including as noted above, prior art systems and methods were incapable of the functionality of the method of Claim 4. - Dependent claims 3-8 of the '220 patent have some similarities with claim 2, and they are valid for at least the same reasons, but they also contain additional unconventional, novel, meaningful and inventive claim limitations, including when the claim is viewed as a whole, which comprise limitations on the proprietary search term.